geoffreymcgill/sariabuqoura/frameworks/nistcsf/govern.md

 ### Organizational Context (GV.OC)
 The circumstances — mission, stakeholder expectations, dependencies, and legal, regulatory, and contractual requirements — surrounding the organization’s cybersecurity risk management decisions are understood
-==- Subcategory
-* GV.OC-01: The organizational mission is understood and informs cybersecurity risk management
-* GV.OC-02: Internal and external stakeholders are understood, and their needs and expectations regarding cybersecurity risk management are understood and considered
-* GV.OC-03: Legal, regulatory, and contractual requirements regarding cybersecurity — including privacy and civil liberties obligations — are understood and managed
-* GV.OC-04: Critical objectives, capabilities, and services that stakeholders depend on or expect from the organization are understood and communicated
-* GV.OC-05: Outcomes, capabilities, and services that the organization depends on are understood and communicated
-===

-==- Implementation Examples
+==- Subcategory & Implementation Examples

 - GV.OC-01:  The organizational mission is understood and informs cybersecurity risk management
-  - Ex1:  Share the organization’s mission (e.g., through vision and mission statements, marketing, and service strategies) to provide a basis for identifying risks that may impede that mission
+  - `Ex1:  Share the organization’s mission (e.g., through vision and mission statements, marketing, and service strategies) to provide a basis for identifying risks that may impede that mission`

 - GV.OC-02: Internal and external stakeholders are understood, and their needs and expectations regarding cybersecurity risk management are understood and considered
-  - Ex1:  Identify relevant internal stakeholders and their cybersecurity-related expectations (e.g., performance and risk expectations of officers, directors, and advisors; cultural expectations of employees)
+  - `Ex1:  Identify relevant internal stakeholders and their cybersecurity-related expectations (e.g., performance and risk expectations of officers, directors, and advisors; cultural expectations of employees)`
-  - Ex2:  Identify relevant external stakeholders and their cybersecurity-related expectations (e.g., privacy expectations of customers, business expectations of partnerships, compliance expectations of regulators, ethics expectations of society)
+  - `Ex2:  Identify relevant external stakeholders and their cybersecurity-related expectations (e.g., privacy expectations of customers, business expectations of partnerships, compliance expectations of regulators, ethics expectations of society)`

-- GV.OC-03: Legal, regulatory, and contractual requirements regarding cybersecurity — including privacy and civil liberties obligations — are understood and managed
+- GV.OC-03: Legal, regulatory, and contractual requirements regarding cybersecurity — including privacy and civil liberties obligations — are understood and managed`
-  - Ex1:  Determine a process to track and manage legal and regulatory requirements regarding protection of individuals’ information (e.g., Health Insurance Portability and Accountability Act, California Consumer Privacy Act, General Data Protection Regulation)
+  - `Ex1:  Determine a process to track and manage legal and regulatory requirements regarding protection of individuals’ information (e.g., Health Insurance Portability and Accountability Act, California Consumer Privacy Act, General Data Protection Regulation) `
-  - Ex2:  Determine a process to track and manage contractual requirements for cybersecurity management of supplier, customer, and partner information
+  - `Ex2:  Determine a process to track and manage contractual requirements for cybersecurity management of supplier, customer, and partner information`
-  - Ex3:  Align the organization’s cybersecurity strategy with legal, regulatory, and contractual requirements
+  - `Ex3:  Align the organization’s cybersecurity strategy with legal, regulatory, and contractual requirements`

-- GV.OC-04: Critical objectives, capabilities, and services that stakeholders depend on or expect from the organization are understood and communicated
+- GV.OC-04: Critical objectives, capabilities, and services that stakeholders depend on or expect from the organization are understood and communicated`
-  - Ex1:  Establish criteria for determining the criticality of capabilities and services as viewed by internal and external stakeholders
+  - `Ex1:  Establish criteria for determining the criticality of capabilities and services as viewed by internal and external stakeholders`
-  - Ex2:  Determine (e.g., from a business impact analysis) assets and business operations that are vital to achieving mission objectives and the potential impact of a loss (or partial loss) of such operations
+  - `Ex2:  Determine (e.g., from a business impact analysis) assets and business operations that are vital to achieving mission objectives and the potential impact of a loss (or partial loss) of such operations`
-  - Ex3:  Establish and communicate resilience objectives (e.g., recovery time objectives) for delivering critical capabilities and services in various operating states (e.g., under attack, during recovery, normal operation)
+  - `Ex3:  Establish and communicate resilience objectives (e.g., recovery time objectives) for delivering critical capabilities and services in various operating states (e.g., under attack, during recovery, normal operation)`

 - GV.OC-05: Outcomes, capabilities, and services that the organization depends on are understood and communicated
-  - Ex1:  Create an inventory of the organization’s dependencies on external resources (e.g., facilities, cloud-based hosting providers) and their relationships to organizational assets and business functions
+  - `Ex1:  Create an inventory of the organization’s dependencies on external resources (e.g., facilities, cloud-based hosting providers) and their relationships to organizational assets and business functions`
-  - Ex2:  Identify and document external dependencies that are potential points of failure for the organization’s critical capabilities and services, and share that information with appropriate personnel
+  - `Ex2:  Identify and document external dependencies that are potential points of failure for the organization’s critical capabilities and services, and share that information with appropriate personnel`

 ===